Latias94/yumcha/packages/llm_dart/README.md

-# AI Dart Library
+# LLM Dart Library

-A modular Dart library for AI provider interactions, inspired by the Rust llm library.
+A modular Dart library for AI provider interactions, inspired by the Rust [graniet/llm](https://github.com/graniet/llm) library.
 This library provides a unified interface for interacting with different AI providers using Dio for HTTP requests.

 ## Features